apache/incubator-resilientdb/ecosystem/smart-contract/smart-contract-graphql/README.md

 The server will start running on port  `8400`.
 You can access the GraphQL API at  `http://localhost:8400/graphql`.

+**Public endpoint (no local server required):** The Smart Contract GraphQL API is also available at **https://contract.resilientdb.com/graphql**.
+Use this URL to call the API from your app or scripts without running the server locally.

 ## GraphQL API

 The GraphQL API supports the following mutations to interact with smart contracts.